Rent to Buy: What it is and How it Works?

 It’s important to bear in mind that Rent to Buy schemes aren’t really aimed at those who can’t afford to buy a property.
 They are aimed at those who can afford to buy but can’t get the deposit together because they are renting.
 If you can’t afford the mortgage once you buy the property Rent to Buy isn’t for you.

 There may be other conditions, depending on the scheme.
-For example, you may need to be a housing association tenant or have a local connection.
+For example, you may need to be a housing association tenant, employed in key services like the NHS, Police, Fire or Military, or have a local connection.

 Rent to Buy is intended for those who intend to live in the property as their main home.